yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-Radius-and-MFA.md

 The 'wait=60' will allow the plugin to wait for a response from the user.

 If you prefer to use an TOTP challenge instead, you can modify the radius configuration file on Windows (IBMRadiusConfig.json) and set the 'auth-method' to 'password-and-totp'.
-Then you can open the client VPN connection and use '<TOTP-challenge>:password' instead of the normal password.
+Then you can open the client VPN connection and use '123456:password' instead of the normal password.